 Join us on this scenic rail tour by steam train through the beautiful Cotswold Hills.

 Our destination is the cathedral city of Worcester, located on the banks of the River Severn and internationally famous as the home of Worcestershire Sauce.
-We travel outward via the Golden Valley line through Kemble and return via the Cotswold Line through Evesham and Moreton-in-Marsh.
-We should experience some fast running along the ex-GWR main line.
+We travel outward via the Golden Valley line through Stroud and Kemble and also return the same way, which will include the steep climb up to Sapperton tunnel.

-We arrive at Worcester Shrub Hill where there will be more than three hours to explore this fine city.
-The River Severn runs through the city and is overlooked by the 12th century Worcester Cathedral.
+There will be more than three hours to explore the fine city of Worcester.
+The river Severn runs through the city and is overlooked by the 12th century Worcester Cathedral.
 The site of the final battle of the Civil War between Oliver Cromwell and King Charles II was here.
 It is also the home of Royal Worcester Porcelain, and the birthplace of the composer Sir Edward Elgar is nearby at Lower Broadheath.

 Standard Class includes a reserved seat usually at a table for four.